awsdocs/amazon-ec2-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 |  `EBSIOBalance%`  |  Available only for the smaller instance sizes\.
 Provides information about the percentage of I/O credits remaining in the burst bucket\.
 This metric is available for basic monitoring only\.
 The `Sum` statistic is not applicable to this metric\.
 Unit: Percent  |
 |  `EBSByteBalance%`  |  Available only for the smaller instance sizes\.
 Provides information about the percentage of throughput credits remaining in the burst bucket\.
 This metric is available for basic monitoring only\.
 The `Sum` statistic is not applicable to this metric\.
 Unit: Percent  |

 For information about the metrics provided for your EBS volumes, see [Amazon EBS Metrics](using_cloudwatch_ebs.md#ebs-metrics)\.
-For information about the metrics provided for your Spot fleets, see [CloudWatch Metrics for Spot Fleet](spot-fleet-cloudwatch-metrics.md)\.
+For information about the metrics provided for your Spot fleets, see [CloudWatch metrics for Spot Fleet](spot-fleet-cloudwatch-metrics.md)\.

 ## Status Check Metrics<a name="status-check-metrics"></a>